achoigit/k-clip-app/README.md

 # K-Clip Korean Learning App

-An app for learning Korean by building a custom collection of youtube clips that contain words or phrases to be learned by reviewing in a typical recurring flashcard memorization pattern.
+An app for learning Korean by allowing the user to build a custom collection of youtube clips that contain words or phrases to be learned by reviewing in a typical recurring flashcard memorization pattern.

 This project was initially vibe-coded using Gemini 2.5.